OpenArchitex/gatsby-themes/themes/gatsby-theme-academic-portfolio/README.md

 You can use [theme shadowing](https://www.gatsbyjs.org/docs/themes/shadowing/) to override the sections in the theme.
 All the files relevant to the theme should go under `@opanarchitex/gatsby-theme-academic-portfolio`.
-TODO: For example `banner.mdx` and `logo.svg` is overridden in the [example site](https://github.com/OpenArchitex/gatsby-themes/tree/master/examples/academic-portfolio).
+For example `banner.mdx` and `profile-pic.jpg` is overridden in the [example site](https://github.com/OpenArchitex/gatsby-themes/tree/master/examples/academic-portfolio).

 ## How to develop locally